matheusfaustino/textfast/README.md

 Well, that it for the advanced users or the ones that exported the list from other installation (for who exported the list, you actually don have to change a thing, just import it, you can skip it).
 For those who don't want to add shortcut for shortcut, you can create a [JSON file](/example.json) following this example with your words and just import it and **save** it.

+#### For mac users with developer tools installed

+To import your text replacements from macOS simply navigate to "System preferences" > "Keyboard" > "Text".
+Highlight the replacements you wish to import and drag ‘n drop them to your desktop.

+ cd ~/Desktop && plutil -convert json Text\ Substitutions.plist -o data.json

+Open ~/Desktop/data.json in a text editor and use search & replace to replace all instances of "shortcut" with "replace", and every instance of "phrase" with "with".
+Save and close data.json.

+Import data.json to TextFast.

 ## Browsers

-For now, I'm only focusing in the Firefox + webext.
-But, it will be cool to port it to others browsers and that is a good idea.
+For now, my focus is Firefox + webext.
+But, it would be cool to port it to other browsers.

 ## TODO